Illinois Name Change Requirements

 **misdemeanor indecent solicitation of an adult.

-• You are not changing your name to avoid creditors/debts, to defraud someone and/or to infringe upon the rights of another.
+Regardless, as indicated elsewhere, our materials should not be used in such situations. - You are not changing your name to avoid creditors/debts, to defraud someone and/or to infringe upon the rights of another.

-• Again, please remember, our name change materials are designed to cover simple, uncontested name changes ONLY.
+- Again, please remember, our name change materials are designed to cover simple, uncontested name changes ONLY.